-Arbury Primary School has a strong reputation in the community and has been an oversubscribed school in reception for a number of years.
+Arbury Primary School has a strong reputation in the community and has been full in many year groups for a number of years.

-Opened in January 1956, Arbury Primary School caters for girls and boys between the ages of 4 and 11 years.
+Opened in January 1956, Arbury Primary School caters for children between the ages of 4 and 11 years.
 Our older building means that we have plenty of space both indoors and outside.
 The main building has two well-equipped halls and a separate dining area.
-There are also 15 classrooms in the main building, one of which has been converted into an ICT suite.
+One of our halls is set up for sport and the other for drama productions with a stage, lighting and sound.
+There are 15 classrooms in the main building, one of which has been converted into an ICT suite.

 The outdoor space is exceptionally good, consisting of two playgrounds and a very large playing field offering children enormous scope for outdoor play and games activities.
+Our outdoor space includes two forest school areas, a pond, a campfire pit, many mature trees and vegetable beds.

-The school was graded as 'Outstanding' by OFSTED following an inspection in 2011 and was rated as 'Good' in 2014 under the newer framework.
+The school has been graded as either 'Good' or 'Outstanding' by Ofsted for the 18 years that the current headteacher has run the school.
+Our latest report, published in September 2023, is another positive report reflecting the 'special ethos' of our happy school.
 We are all very proud of this achievement and continue to work to find further ways to increase the opportunities for children who attend our school whilst ensuring that the needs and wellbeing of our children remain at the forefront.